claroline/Claroline/doc/oauth/README.md

 2. Click on **Oauth** option
 3. Choose the provider you wish to enable/configure (e.g. _facebook_)
 4. Fill in the form with your _application id (App key)_ and your _secret (App secret)_, check _activate_ and then save

+**NB: If available you can check the `force re-authentication` option to ask from users to verify their identity every time they connect through this provider**

 Your social login is now enabled.
 You can test it on your login page.